-Andy Cohen Says ‘RHOP’ Star Michael Darby ‘Squeezed His Butt’ Amid Assault Controversy
+Andy Cohen Says ‘RHOP’ Star Michael Darby Squeezed His Butt Amid Assault Controversy

 Fans of the Real Housewives of Potomac know that Michael Darby, husband to Ashley Darby, has been repeatedly accused of grabbing men’s butts.
 He was even charged with felony assault and misdemeanor improper sexual conduct by a cameraman on the Bravo show.
 Now, Andy Cohen admits that he too was a victim of Michael’s rogue butt-grabbing.

-Cohen spoke about the incident on a recent episode of his show Watch What Happens Live with Andy Cohen, according to OK Magazine.
+Cohen spoke about the incident on a recent episode of his show, Watch What Happens Live with Andy Cohen, according to OK Magazine.

-The allegations against Michael have been a major element of the latest season of the show, but the situation with Cohen came to light after the women on the show discussed it on a recent reunion episode.
-With the husband’s present, the women on the show claimed that the had seen Michael grab Andrew Martin, Katie Rost’s fiance.
+The allegations against Michael have been a major element of the latest season of the series, but the situation with Cohen came to light after the women on the show discussed it on a recent reunion episode.
+With the husbands present, the women on the show claimed that they had seen Michael grab Andrew Martin, Katie Rost’s fiance.
 Gizele Bryant added that she had heard that Michael had grabbed some of the producers’ butts as well.
 Robyn Dixon chimed in that she had been told something similar.

 That’s when Ray, Karen Huger’s husband, weighed in on the controversy.